Science header graphic

 Human Impacts

-Threats to humpback whales include entanglement in man-made ropes and nets, vessel strikes, degraded water quality, and underwater noise.
-The SPLASH study provided useful data to evaluate a number of these human impacts in a more comprehensive manner than has been possible before, including the first systematic review of a population of large whales across their entire Ocean-basin habitat.
+Threats to humpback whales include entanglement in human-made ropes and nets, vessel strikes, degraded water quality, and underwater noise.
+The SPLASH study provided useful data to evaluate a number of these human impacts in a more comprehensive manner than has been possible before, including the first systematic review of a population of large whales across their entire ocean-basin habitat.

 Human Impacts Info Sheet